qwshen/agentic-rag-framework/README.md

 This (Agentic) RAG Framework is a configurable Retrieval-Augmented Generation (RAG) system designed to simplify the construction, orchestration, and execution of advanced RAG pipelines.
-Built on LangChain 1.0.5 (requiring Python 3.10+), the framework provides a structured, extensible foundation for applications that demand accurate, grounded, and high-quality responses powered by external knowledge.
+Built on LangChain 1.0.5 (requiring Python 3.10+), the framework provides a structured, extensible foundation for applications that demand accurate, grounded, and high-quality responses powered by custom knowledge.

 This framework enables developers to build robust RAG workflows using declarative configuration rather than custom code.
 By integrating retrieval, reasoning, and LLM-based decision-making, the system supports adaptive and agent-like behaviors—known as agentic RAG.
 This makes question answering more reliable, interpretable, and context-aware.